-Andreas Schrimpf joined the Financial Markets group of the Monetary and Economic Department of the BIS in March 2011.
-Previously, he was a post-doctoral researcher at Aarhus University / CREATES (Centre for Research in Econometric Analysis of Time Series) from October 2009 to March 2011 and a researcher in the financial markets department of the Centre for European Economic Research (ZEW), Mannheim (2005-2009).
-He obtained his Doctorate from University of Tübingen in 2009.
-His main research areas are empirical asset pricing, international finance and forecasting.
+Andreas Schrimpf joined the Financial Markets group of the BIS's Monetary and Economic Department in March 2011.
+Previously, he was a post-doctoral researcher at Aarhus University / CREATES (Centre for Research in Econometric Analysis of Time Series) from October 2009 to March 2011, and a researcher in the financial markets department of the Centre for European Economic Research (ZEW) in Mannheim (2005-09).
+He obtained his doctorate from the University of Tübingen in 2009.
+His research focuses on empirical asset pricing, financial markets and international finance.

 Fields of interest